jeisen0105/Bellabeat-Case-Study-2/README.md

 ### Data Cleaning

 The four raw datasets were cleaned to ensure consistency for merging.
-This included standardizing column names (to snake_case), removing duplicates, converting the user ID column to a character format for joining, standardizing date/time fields, and removing unecessary columns (distance and sleep records).
+This included standardizing column names (to snake_case), removing duplicates, converting the user ID column to a character format for joining, standardizing date/time fields, and removing unnecessary columns (distance and duplicate sleep record fields).

 ```r
 daily_activity_clean <- daily_activity %>%